Matrix-wise $\ell_0$-constrained Sparse Nonnegative Least Squares: Related work

 Most approaches that tackle sparse MNNLS were actually introduced in the context of sparse NMF.
 Since its very introduction by \cite{lee1999learning}, NMF is appreciated for the sparsity of the produced factors.
-A variety of works have been proposed to further enhance this sparsity, making \emph{sparse NMF} one the most popular variants of NMF.
+A variety of works have been proposed to further enhance this sparsity, making \emph{sparse NMF} one of the most popular variants of NMF.
 Many authors worked on the $\ell_1$-penalized formulation, notably \cite{hoyer2002non,eggert_sparse_2004,kim2007sparse,cichocki_flexible_2008,gillis2012sparse}.
+This formulation uses the \lonenorm{} as a convex surrogate of the \lzeronorm{} to ease the computation, but it presents several disadvantages, see \cref{subsec:homotopy} for a detailed explanation.

-To avoid the issues linked to the $\ell_1$-penalty, \cite{hoyer2004non} introduced a more explicit sparsity measure, based on the ratio between the $\ell_1$-norm and the $\ell_2$-norm, and considered an NMF variant with a column-wise constraint on this measure.
-Other works considered the $\ell_0$-``norm'' formulation, that can be decomposed into a series of $k$-sparse NNLS subproblems.
-We can cite \cite{aharon2005ksvd,morup2008approximate,peharz_sparse_2012}. \cite{cohen_nonnegative_2019-1} proposed a method that solves \emph{exactly} the $k$-sparse NNLS subproblems, using a bruteforce approach. \cite{nadisic2020exact} extended this work by replacing the bruteforce subroutine by a dedicated branch-and-bound algorithm.
+To avoid the issues linked to the $\ell_1$-penalty, \cite{hoyer2004non} introduced a more explicit sparsity measure based on the ratio between the $\ell_1$-norm and the $\ell_2$-norm, and he considered an NMF variant with a column-wise constraint on this measure.
+Other works considered the \lzeronorm{} formulation, that can be decomposed into a series of $k$-sparse NNLS subproblems.
+We can cite \cite{aharon2005ksvd,morup2008approximate,peharz_sparse_2012}. \cite{cohen_nonnegative_2019-1} proposed a method that solves \emph{exactly} the $k$-sparse NNLS subproblems using a bruteforce approach. \cite{nadisic2020exact} extended this work by replacing the bruteforce subroutine by a dedicated branch-and-bound algorithm.
+To the best of our knowledge, no existing work considered a matrix-wise \lzero{} constraint.

+Some similar models have been studied, such as simultaneous sparse approximation \citep{tropp2006algorithms,stojnic2009reconstruction}, where $X$ is constrained to be block-sparse, that is, to have sparse columns sharing the same support.
+The assumptions of these models, the algorithms to solve them, and their applications are far from our focus, so detailing them is out of the scope of this article.

+In the following, we detail three types of sparse NNLS algorithms on which we will rely to generate Pareto fronts, that is, to solve Problem~\eqref{eq:biobj}.